Roosterbear/tips/google-coursera/ciberseguridad.md

 __Triage__

-> The prioritizing of incidents according to their level of importance or urgency
+> The prioritizing of incidents
+> according to their level of importance or urgency

 __Eradication__

-> The Complete removal of incident elements from all affected systems
+> The Complete removal of incident elements
+> from all affected systems

+__Post-incident activity phase__

+> The process of reviewing an incident
+> to identify areas for improvement during incident handling